sourcegraph/scip-python/packages/pyright-scip/CONTRIBUTING.md

 ## Publishing releases

+1. Create a PR with the following changes:
-1. Change the version in `packages/pyright-scip/package.json`
+   - Change the version in [package.json](./package.json)
-   to `M.N.P` and land a PR with that.
+     to `M.N.P`.
+   - Add release notes to [CHANGELOG.md](./CHANGELOG.md)
-2. Add a tag `vM.N.P` to the commit on the `scip` branch and push that tag.
+2. After merging the PR, add a tag `vM.N.P` to the latest commit on the `scip` branch and push that tag.